cassidywaldrep/Waldrep_etal_2026-Short-term_survival/README.md

 All analyses were completed using R. See manuscript for details about analyses.

-Please contact the corresponding author with questions about this data package or to seek potential collaborations using these data.
+Please contact the corresponding author with questions about this data or code.
 ___
 ### Description